 Investment securities are mostly the shares of corporations with which the Group has business relationships and are exposed to the risk of market price fluctuations.
 The fair value of the investment securities and financial positions of the issuing entities (clients) are regularly monitored.
 Notes and accounts payable - trade are operating payables, most of which are due and payable within one year.
-Short-term borrowings and commercial paper are financing instruments mainly for operating transactions, while long-term borrowings and bonds (due within ten years, in principle) are primarily for capital expenditure.
+Short-term borrowings are financing instruments mainly for operating transactions, while long-term borrowings and bonds are primarily for capital expenditure.
 Borrowings and bonds are exposed to the risk of interest rate fluctuation.
-Borrowings and bonds at floating interest rates carry the risk of higher interest expenses when rates rise, while borrowings and bonds at fixed interest rates carry the risk of higher interest expenses when rates fall.
-The Group uses derivative transactions (interest rate swap transactions) to minimize the risk of interest rate fluctuation, taking into consideration the balance between fixed interest rates and floating interest
+Those with floating rates bear the risk of higher nominal interest expenses when interest rates rise, whereas those with fixed rates bear the risk of higher real interest expenses when interest rates fall.
+The Group uses derivative transactions (interest rate swap transactions) to minimize the risk of interest rate fluctuation, taking into consideration the balance between fixed interest rates and floating interest rates.
 The method for hedge accounting is stated in "Notes to Basis of Presenting Consolidated Financial Statements, etc." 3.
 (5).
 Derivative transactions are executed and managed in accordance with the internal regulations prescribing the authorizations for transactions.
 To mitigate credit risk, the Group carries out derivative transactions only with highly rated financial institutions.